Undecimber

 Undecimber or Undecember is a name for a thirteenth month in a calendar that normally has twelve months.
-Duodecimber or Duodecember is similarly a fourteenth month.

 Etymology

 The word undecimber is based on the Latin word undecim meaning "eleven".
 It is formed in analogy with December, which, though the twelfth month in the Gregorian calendar, derives from decem meaning "ten".
-The word undecember (abbreviated Vnde) is recorded from a Roman inscription according to the Oxford Latin Dictionary, which defines it as "a humorous name given to the month following December".
+The Oxford Latin Dictionary defines it as "a humorous name given to the month following December".

+Roman use

-Some recent authors report the names "Undecember" and "Duodecember" for the two intercalary months inserted between November and December upon the adoption of the Julian calendar in 44 BC, including the World Calendar Association and Isaac Asimov.
-This claim has no contemporary evidence; Cicero refers to the months as intercalaris prior and intercalaris posterior in his letters.
+Some modern authors, including the World Calendar Association and Isaac Asimov have reported the names "Undecember" and "Duodecember" for the two intercalary months inserted between November and December upon the adoption of the Julian calendar in 44 BC.
+This claim has no contemporary evidence; Cicero refers to the months as "intercalates prior and intercalates posterior" in his letters.

 Historian Cassius Dio tells that Licinus, procurator of Gaul, added two months to the year 15 BC, because taxes were paid by the month.
-Though not named by Dio, who wrote in Greek, August Immanuel Bekker suggested these might have been called "Undecember" and "Duodecember".
+Dio, who wrote in Greek, says Licinus "called [the added months] the eleventh and the twelfth"; August Immanuel Bekker suggested the Latin names might have been "Undecember" and "Duodecember".
+The abbreviation Unde appears in a Roman inscription from Vercellae in Cisalpine Gaul, dating between the first century BC and the first century AD.